-When browsing through Apple support community, you may see people asking the following questions: "why is my Apple Music stuck on loading?", "why is my downloaded songs not playing?", "why did my Apple Music library disappeared?", etc. If you are also troubled by these Apple Music problems today, you can apply the instructions in this article to get Apple Music working again.
+When browsing through the Apple support community, you may see people asking the following questions: "why is my Apple Music stuck on loading?", "why are my downloaded songs not playing?", "why did my Apple Music library disappear?", etc. If you are also troubled by these Apple Music problems today, you can apply the instructions in this article to get Apple Music working again.

 You May Like:

 Sometimes it is hard to tell what causes a certain issue with Apple Music, considering the fact that Apple Music service is used by millions of users who are from different countries, using different devices and connecting to different networks.
 But luckily, some general methods are useful and handy when it comes to fixing common Apple Music glitches and bugs.

 The followings are the potential solutions that worth a shot, try them if you haven't done so yet.